My evokeAG. experience - Leesa Chen, 2020 Future Young Leader

 It is true that change is the only constant.
 The uncertainty of the changing world we live in and changing global markets present opportunities for innovation and organisational agility that otherwise would not have existed.
 We should be excited about the future of food and farming.”

-The evokeAG.
-Future Young Leaders Program is brought to you by the Council of Rural Research and Development Corporations.
+The 2020 evokeAG.
+Future Young Leaders Program was powered by the Council of Rural Research and Development Corporations.

 Enjoyed this story?
 Want to learn more about the Asia Pacific region’s innovative agrifood tech ecosystem?
 Sign up for our newsletter here and receive fresh stories about global leaders, farmers, startups and innovators driving collaborative change.